 5 Features to choose the best mobile phone contract for your needs

 Nowadays most contracts offer unlimited calls and text messages included in your contract (FLAT in German).
 However, you may also choose smaller packages with a minutes package.

 2. Internet Data and Speed

 Internet Data packages usually start with 1GB.
+The best mobile network in Germany for internet depends on where you live.
 The fastest network available is 5G, however only in certain parts of Germany.
-LTE is the fastest network with the biggest coverage.
+LTE (4G) is the fastest network with the biggest coverage.